 Creating these new categories is very helpful, especially in people who want to assess a drug’s safety if they are actively trying to get pregnant.
 The recommendation to use birth control while on a drug (for example, one that would be very toxic to a developing fetus were she to conceive while taking it) as well as concerns for hurting future fertility will fall into this last new category.

-These changes will go into effect on June 30, 2015, and will likely take several years to change over completely.
+These changes went into effect on June 30, 2015 and were phased in through 2018.
 Over-the-counter medications will not be affected by this change, so there is still some work to be done in that regard.
 Hopefully these changes will spur more research in the safety of these drugs in pregnant and breastfeeding women.

 - Now, detailed information about the risks and benefits of the drug will be provided, so a provider and patient can decide together if a medication is safe or necessary.

 - The new labeling system will also create separate safety categories for pregnancy, lactation, and females and males of reproductive potential.